oscbyspro/Ultimathnum/README.md

 The above example shows a generic Strideable/distance(from:to:) esque method.
 In the narrowing unsigned case you find that the difference is reinterpreted as a same-size signed integer type via the init(raw:) bulk operation.
 Note that such type relationships are generically available to all binary integers.
 Also, note that this method is both fully generic and fully recoverable.
+The init(load:) method is similar, but it returns the bit pattern that fits.

 <a name="corekit-bitwise-logic"/>